JohnSauter/UNH_Bootcamp-20-React_Portfolio/README.md

 ## Usage

-You will see tabs for About Me, Portfolio, Contact and Résumé.
+You will see tabs for About Me, Technical Skills, Portfolio, Contact and Résumé.

 ## Credits